joonarafael/unsecure-software/docs/security_issues.md

 The session token is not invalidated when the user logs out.
 The token is still valid and can be used to access the system.
 The token is, however, invalidated/updated when the user logs in again.
 This still leaves a window of opportunity for an attacker to use the token to access the system.

 **On top of that**, the token is stored in the session storage of the browser.
-This means that the token is not stored in a secure manner; token-based authentication should be stored in a secure _HttpOnly_-cookie in a real-life application.
+This means that the token is not stored in a secure manner; token-based authentication should be stored in a secure _HttpOnly_-cookie in a real-life application with proper _Secure_ & _SameSite_ flags.
 However, to keep the application simple, the token is stored in the session storage.
-Proper _HttpOnly_-cookie storage would prevent the token from being accessed by client JavaScript altogether.
+In addition, only one session can be active at a time, which is would not work in a real-life application.

 ### How to perform an attack against the unsecure system yourself

 Log in as any user.
 Copy the value for the `token` key from your browser's session storage.
 Now log out by clicking "I wanna get out" button on dashboard.
 Open a new tab in your browser and visit the `/user` page (still logged out).
 Open developer tools and create a new entry into the session storage for `token` with the copied value.
 Refresh the page.
 You are now logged in as the user you copied the token from.

-**How to access session storage?** First, open developer tools with F12.
+**How to access session storage?**

+First, open developer tools with F12.

 - If using _Chrome_ or _MS Edge_, open tab "Application" and below subheader "Storage", click "Session storage".
 - If using _Firefox_, open tab "Storage" and click "Session Storage".